rodrigomelo9/amba/amba.md

 ![DMA example](images/dma-example.svg)

-> It is possible (recommended when suitable) to have multiple interfaces per IP
+> It is possible (recommended when suitable) to have multiple interfaces per IP.
 <!-- .element: style="font-size: 0.4em !important; width: 55em;" -->

 ----